amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

     ...(3)> end
     nil

-If we want to find records that meet the conditions (e.g. where percentage is in range (50..70) and we only want to know the status of the records (excluding the timestamp and the percentage)).
+If we want to find records that meet the conditions (e.g. where the percentage is in range (50..70) and we only want to know the status of the records (excluding the timestamp and the percentage)).
 When we found the records, we have to invoke the method Amnesia.Selection.values with param r – our query.
 Next we use IO.inspect on every record from the query.
 If we use “where”, we use the standard Elixir syntax, so words like “or” and “and”.